josepipher/tf-matplotlib/README.md

 ------------------------
-Python Tensorflow and Matplotlib on Centos 7 for Development of Neural Network
+Python Tensorflow and Matplotlib on Centos 7
+For Development of Neural Network
 ------------------------
 ## Run the container
 ```docker